kevingamal/CineDoc/README.md

-# wx_cmake_template
+# CineDoc

-A template for multiplatform wxWidgets projects using CMake
+A multiplatform app for managing cinema production projects

 ## How this works

-This template searches for the wxWidgets library using `FindPackage`.
-If not found, it downloads the library source from GitHub, compiles it, and links it with the main project.

-The super build pattern with `ExternalProject_Add` is used to achieve this.
+This App simplifies the processes of managing film production, starting from the script, allowing you to generate production sheets for each scene to be filmed.

 ## Requirements